-ML or TF.
-The intermediaries themselves could have been set up to channel illegitimate funds to insurers.
-T Legislation of red with money laundering and terrorist financing 1.13 The Financial Action Task Force (the FATF) is an inter-governmental body formed in 1989 that sets the international AML standards.
+(c) the collection of property or solicitation of financial (or related) services, by any means, directly or indirectly, for the benefit of a person knowing that, or being reckless as to whether, the person is a terrorist or terrorist associate.
+1.12 Terrorists or terrorist organizations require financial support in order to achieve their aims.
+There is often a need for them to obscure or disguise links between them and their funding sources.
+It follows then that terrorist groups must similarly find ways to launder funds, regardless of whether the funds are from a legitimate or illegitimate source, in order to be able to use them without attracting the attention of the authorities.
+Legisla tion c oncerned with money laundering and terroris t finan cing 1.13 The Financial Action Task Force (the FATF) is an inter-governmental body formed in 1989 that sets the international AML standards.
 Its mandate was expanded in October 2001 to combat the financing of terrorism.
-In order to ensure full and effective implementation of its standards at the global level, the FATF monitors compliance by conducting evaluations on jurisdictions and undertakes stringent follow- up after the evaluations, including identifying high-risk and uncooperative jurisdictions which could be subject to enhanced scrutiny by the FATF or counter-measures by the FATF members and the international community at large.
-Many major economies have joined the FATF which has developed into a global network for international cooperation that facilitates exchanges between member jurisdictions.
-As a member of the FATF, Hong Kong is obliged to implement the AML requirements as promulgated by the FATF, which include the 40 Recommendations and the Nine Special Recommendations (hereafter referred to collectively as "FATF's Recommendations") 3 and it is important that Hong Kong complies with the international AML standards in order to maintain its status as an international financial centre.
+In order to ensure full and effective implementation of its standards at the global level, the FATF monitors compliance by conducting evaluations on jurisdictions and undertakes stringent follow-up after the evaluations, including identifying high-risk and uncooperative jurisdictions which could be subject to enhanced scrutiny by the FATF or counter-measures by the FATF members and the international community at large.
+Many major economies have joined the FATF which has cooperation that facilitates exchanges between member jurisdictions.
+As a member of the FATF, Hong Kong is obliged to implement the AML requirements as promulgated by the FATF, which include the 40 Recommendations and the Nine

+Special Recommendations (hereafter referred to collectively as "FATF's Recommendations")1 and it is important that Hong Kong complies with the international AML standards in order to maintain its status as an international financial centre.
 1.14 The four main pieces of legislation in Hong Kong that are concerned with ML/TF are the AMLO, the Drug Trafficking (Recovery of Proceeds) Ordinance (the DTROP), the Organized and Serious Crimes Ordinance (the OSCO) and the United Nations (Anti-Terrorism Measures) Ordinance (the UNATMO).
-It is very important that FIs and their officers and staff fully understand their respective responsibilities under the different legislation.
+It is very important that Fls and their officers and staff fully understand their respective responsibilities under the different legislation.
 AMLO s.23, Sch.
-2 1.15 The AMLO imposes requirements relating to customer due diligence (CDD) and record-keeping on FIs and provides RAs with the powers to supervise compliance with these requirements and other requirements under the AMLO.
-In addition, section 23 of Schedule 2 requires FIs to take all reasonable measures (a) to ensure that proper safeguards exist to prevent a contravention of any requirement under Parts 2 and 3 of Schedule 2; and (b) to mitigate ML/TF risks.
+2 1.15 The AMLO imposes requirements relating to customer due diligence (CDD) and record-keeping on Fls and provides RAs with the powers to supervise compliance with these requirements and other requirements under the AMLO.
+In addition, section 23 o f Schedule 2 r equires Fls to take all reasonable measures (a) to ensure that proper safeguards exist to prevent a contravention of any requirement under Parts 2 and 3 of Schedule 2; and (b) to mitigate ML/TF risks. s.5, AMLO 1.16 The AMLO makes it a criminal offence if an FI (1) knowingly; or (2) with the intent to defraud any RA, contravenes a specified provision of the AMLO.
+The "specified provisions" are listed in section 5(11) of the AMLO.
+If the FI knowingly contravenes a specified provision, it is liable to a maximum term of imprisonment of 2 years and a fine of \$1 million.
+If the FI contravenes a specified provision with the intent to defraud any RA, it is liable to a maximum term of imprisonment of 7 years and a fine of \$1 million upon conviction.

-3 The FATF's Recommendations can be found on the FATF website www.fatf-gafi.org.
+The FATF's Recommendations can be found on the FATF website www.fatf-gafi.org.